Pests

 Warm, dry indoor conditions — the direct cause of indoor ivy spider mite outbreaks

 English ivy's spider mite problem is inseparable from the thermal mismatch between the plant's needs and typical indoor environments.
-Hedera helix evolved in cool, humid, temperate conditions and functions best below 70°F. Spider mites (primarily Tetranychus urticae on ivy) reproduce at maximum rate in conditions that are the opposite of ivy's ideal: above 80°F and below 40% humidity.
-In a heated apartment in winter — where temperatures may be 72–78°F and humidity drops to 25–35% — ivy is being held at the edge of its thermal tolerance while simultaneously being placed in near-ideal mite reproduction conditions.
-The result is predictable: mite populations can double every 3–4 days under these conditions, growing from invisible to devastating within 2–3 weeks.
-The ivy, already stressed by the heat, mounts a reduced immune response and cannot abscise infested leaves quickly enough to slow the spread.
-This is why standard treatments (neem oil, insecticidal soap) often fail on indoor ivy despite working on other plants: without addressing the underlying environmental cause, treated mites are replaced by new populations almost immediately.
+Hedera helix evolved in cool, humid, temperate conditions and performs best below 70°F. Spider mites — primarily Tetranychus urticae on ivy — reproduce at their maximum rate in conditions that are essentially the opposite of what ivy wants: above 80°F and below 40% humidity.
+In a heated apartment through winter, where temperatures commonly run 72–78°F and humidity drops to 25–35%, ivy is held near the edge of its thermal tolerance at the exact same time it's placed in near-ideal mite reproduction conditions.
+Mite populations can double every 3–4 days under these conditions, going from invisible to devastating within 2–3 weeks.

 How to Fix It